- What Does AI Mean For Consulting?

 A co-founder of SchellingPoint, a provider of AI-enabled consulting software and training to internal and external consultants, Taylor explains he prefers the term “augmented intelligence” over artificial intelligence because he wants to place AI techniques firmly in a supporting role to human management consultants.
 He sees AI as enabling the “creativity, imagination and innovation” of human consultants and helping them to operate at their best every hour of the day.

-Ian: Hello, my name is Ian Murphy and today I’m talking with Michael Taylor about the application of artificial intelligence to improve the efficiency and effectiveness of the analysis and solutioning in consulting projects.
+Ian: Hello, my name is Ian Murphy and today I’m talking with Michael Taylor about the application of artificial intelligence to improve the efficiency and effectiveness of the analysis and solutions in consulting projects.
 Michael has worked in professional services for nearly thirty years.
 He first worked in AI at Anderson Consulting and was involved in their first software patent.
-Michael left to build a mid sized professional services firm that was sold to Golden Gate Capital.
-He is now the co-founder of SchellingPoint who provide advanced management consulting skills and software to professional services and organisations.
+Michael left to build a mid-sized professional services firm that was sold to Golden Gate Capital.
+He is now the co-founder of SchellingPoint who provides advanced management consulting skills and software to professional services and organizations.

 Michael: Morning Ian, nice to be here.